Photoelectron angular distribution as a linear polarization analyzer for soft and tender X-rays: Results and discussion

 Figure \ref{fig2}(b) shows the contrast factor $C$ obtained from the fitting procedure described above at various incident photon energies.
-For the entire energy range shown in Fig. \ref{fig2}(b), except for the notably weak signal at 1650 eV, Eq. (\ref{eq:ELLI}) agreed well with the measured spectra.
-The fitting parameter $\alpha$ was consistently approximately $\pm$0.5$\pi$ (zero) for the LH (LV) polarization, with deviations smaller than 0.01$\pi$, which correctly reflects the incident beam polarization.
-Furthermore, the difference between $I_0$ and $I_{max}$ remained small in most cases.
-These results indicate that the carbon target, in the geometry depicted in Fig. \ref{fig1}(b), functions as a polarization analyzer, analogous to the Bragg reflection polarizer used for reflected photons.
+For the entire energy range shown in Fig. \ref{fig2}(b), except for the notably small $C$ at 1650 eV, Eq. (\ref{eq:ELLI}) agrees well with the measured spectra.
+The fitting parameter $\alpha$ is approximately zero ($\pm0.5\pi$) for the LH (LV) polarization, with deviations smaller than $0.01\pi$, which correctly reflects the polarization of the incident beam.
+Furthermore, the difference between $I_0$ and $I_\text{max}$ remained small in most cases.
+These results indicate that, in the geometry depicted in Fig. \ref{fig1}(b), the carbon target functions as a polarization analyzer, analogous to the Bragg reflection polarizer used for reflected photons.

-It should be noted that the degree of linear polarization of the incident beam exceeds 0.99, as is well established for synchrotron radiation from an APPLE-II undulator \cite{pol_APPLE}.
-Therefore, the contrast factor obtained in this work is nearly equivalent to the linear polarization selectivity of the MCP yield.
-This represents the performance of the linear polarization analyzer, corresponding to the polarizance of Bragg reflection targets.
+Note that the degree of linear polarization of the incident beam exceeds 0.99, as is well established for X-ray synchrotron radiation from an APPLE-II undulator \cite{pol_APPLE}.
+Therefore, the contrast factor obtained in this work is nearly equivalent to the linear polarization selectivity of $I_\text{MCP}$.
+This factor represents the performance of the linear polarization analyzer, corresponding to the polarizance of Bragg reflection targets.
 As shown in Fig. \ref{fig2}(b), the contrast factor reaches its maximum between 1800 and 2000 eV and then gradually decreases at higher photon energies; however, it remains above 0.5 even at 3000 eV.
-This demonstrates that the carbon target can function as an effective polarizer for measuring incident photon polarization across this broad energy range, in contrast to Bragg reflectors, which are limited by a narrow energy window determined by their periodic length.
+This result indicates that the carbon target is an effective polarizer for measuring incident photon polarization across this broad energy range, in contrast with Bragg reflectors, which are limited by a narrow energy window determined by their periodic length.